We're reimagining the nexus of education and workforce with Badgr Pathways.

 Issue verifiable credentials to your students, staff, and users

 Define and issue badges in a simple browser-based interface, or use the Badgr API to integrate badging into websites and applications.
-Issue badges automatically in online courses on Canvas and other learning management systems.
+Issue badges automatically in Canvas courses and other learning management systems.

 Store, manage, and share Open Badges